Best Tension Headache Relief Pressure Points

 This spot can assist in reducing tension and headache pain by receiving light pressure.
 Press the junction of the nose's bridge and the forehead with your thumb or index finger.

 For a few minutes, apply a comfortable amount of pressure and hold it there while concentrating on keeping the pressure constant and steady.
-To determine what works best for you, experiment with various pressure levels.
+Experiment with various pressure levels to determine what works best for you.

 Take calm, deep breaths as you apply pressure, attempting to let go of any tension you may be holding in your forehead and facial muscles.

-This pressure point, which is connected to the frontal sinuses, can be beneficial.
-Since it is connected to the frontal sinuses, this pressure point can also treat headaches brought on by the sinuses.
+This pressure point, connected to the frontal sinuses, can be beneficial.
+It can also treat headaches brought on by the sinuses.

 Always be kind and pay attention to your body's reaction.
 Reduce or stop applying pressure if you feel discomfort or the pain worsens.